-130.02 ADMINISTRATIVE ORGANIZATION
+130.02 Administrative Organization

 SUNY Cortland is administered by the president, the president's staff and the faculty.
 The president, as chief administrative officer, is responsible to the chancellor and the board of trustees.
-The president's responsibilities are set forth in the Policies of the Board of Trustees (http://www.suny.edu/Board\of\Trustees/PDF/Policies.pdf), Article IX, Title A, Section 2.
+The president's responsibilities are set forth in the Policies of the Board of Trustees, Article IX, Title A, Section 2.

-130.03 FACULTY
+130.03 Faculty

-SUNY Cortland faculty shall participate in the development of the educational program of the university and shall be responsible for the conduct of the university's instruction, research and service programs.
+The SUNY Courtland Faculty shall have the obligation to participate significantly in the initiation, development and implementation of the educational program and the faculty shall be responsible for the conduct of the University's instruction, research, and service programs.